 Last year, I spent a lot of time experimenting with and implementing lead generation strategies for a B2B financial software company.
-It had its challenges, but I learnt some invaluable techniques on how to drive more product demos.
+It had its challenges, but I learned some invaluable techniques on how to drive more product demos.

 Below are five tips that I found useful, and that I hope will enable you to generate more leads for your software service.